jlaiii/Omegle-IP-Puller/README.md

 4. Start a video call on Omegle.
 5. The new window with the IP address information should now be displayed.

+# Educational Script

-Note: This script is intended for educational purposes only.
+**Important Disclaimer:** This script is intended for educational purposes only.
 Please use it responsibly and do not engage in any illegal activities.

+This script is designed to demonstrate certain concepts and techniques in a controlled and safe environment.
+It is not meant to be used for any illegal or malicious purposes.
+By using this script, you agree to not use it for any illegal activities.

+It is important to note that engaging in illegal activities can have serious consequences, including fines, imprisonment, and damage to your reputation.
+We strongly encourage you to follow all laws and regulations in your jurisdiction.

+We hope that you will use this script responsibly and only for educational purposes.